 There is no doubt that Smith & Wesson is a leading manufacturer of firearms, knives, and even tactical pens.
 But their commitment to survival goes even further than weapons thanks to their Fire Striker Survival Kit.

 Essentially a compact bug-out kit for everyday pocket carry, the Fire Striker Survival Kit not only includes a flint striker fire starter, but an assortment of other survival essentials that can come in handy when lost in the backcountry such as a set of matches, fishing line coupled with fishing hooks, lead sinker weights, a compass, and a pair of needles.
-If you can’t make your way home with this survival kit, then you’re best bet is to venture no further than your own backyard.
+If you can’t make your way home with this survival kit, then your best bet is to venture no further than your own backyard.
 BUY IT

 Zippo Emergency Fire Starter Kit